sankomil/wordle-app/README.md

 ### Frontend

 1. **React**: One of the most popular JavaScript libraries for building web application.
 Past experience and vast community support were deciding factors in its selection, as well as the free form approach it provides to building projects.
 2. **Typescript**: Making the project strongly typed and reducing inevitable bugs that would have caused issues at runtime.
-Not to mention it works extremely well with Eslint, thus killing two birds with one stone.
 3. **Axios**: The library provides functions to make API calls.
 Along with this it provides easier management for error states.

 ## Running the project